-In 2013, the OSPAR commission designated two prioritised potential indicators, which can be established as a common indicator in one to two years: decrease in habitat area and physical damage to habitats.
+In 2013, the OSPAR commission designated two prioritised candidate indicators, which can be established as a common indicator in one to two years: decrease in habitat area and extent of physical damage.
+The indicator on the extent of physical damage is being tested in 2014 and can, depending on the results and a decision in OSPAR on whether to establish this as a common indicator, contribute to the OSPAR Intermediate Assessment in 2017.